sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 5885e7b6-delta
+## 654b76dd-delta

-- [Manager] Move "Disable Magisk" to reboot option
+- [Zygisk] Optimizate hiding maps to avoid waste memory

 If you like my work, you can donate me at [PayPal/HuskyDG](http://paypal.me/huskydg)